-- 1. Notes that the difference in per capita wine consumption which varies from between 2 litres a year in Ireland to about 90 litres a year in France and Italy - is due not so much to differences in taste as to the existence of obstacles to the spread of consumption, such as high excise duties; - 2.
+- D. whereas the recent decisions by the United Kingdom Government represent an important first step towards reintroducing the notion of equity into the systems of taxation applicable to wine and beer, - Notes that the difference in per capita wine consumption which varies from between 2 litres a year in Ireland to about 90 litres a year in France and Italy - is due in part to the high excise duties; - 2.
 Stresses that in some countries taxation often puts the price of even the most ordinary table wine beyond the reach of the average consumer; - 3.
 Stresses that this policy cannot be justified even on budgetary grounds, since the revenue from excise duties on wine is insignificant as a result of its limited consumption; - 4.
 Points out furthermore that this taxation of wine has unfavourable consequences for consumers, who are unable to purchase greater quantities of this product because of its high price, for producers, who are excluded by fiscal barriers from a large part of the Community market, and for the Community budget, which is burdened by surpluses caused by the restrictions on the free movement of the product; - 5.
 Shares the Court of Justice's view that there is a close competitive relationship between wine and beer in that the two beverages are capable of meeting identical needs and there is a degree of substitution for one another; - 6.
-Notes, however, that in some Community countries the tax burden on wine is greater than that on beer, whichever of the three possible methods of comparison is used - the volume, alcoholic strength or price of the product; in other Member States, however, beer is taxed more heavily than table wine; - 7.
-Stresses that this system of taxation penalizes wine when, as the Court of Justice points out, the tax policy of a Member State must not crystallize given consumer habits so as to consolidate an advantage acquired by national industries concerned to respond to them; - 8.
-Welcomes the judgment of the Court of Justice of the European Communities on Case 170/78, Commission v. the United Kingdom, whose aim was to bring national laws governing excise duties on light still wines into line with Community law;
+Notes, however, that in some Community countries the tax burden on wine is greater than that on beer, whichever of the three possible methods of comparison is used - the volume, alcoholic strength or price of the product; - 7.
+Stresses that this system of taxation creates distortion of competition and is obstructive to the completion of the internal market when, as the Court of Justice points out, the tax policy of a Member State must not crystallize given consumer habits so as to consolidate an advantage acquired by national industries concerned to respond to them;

-- 9. Stresses the importance of the authority of the Court of Justice of the European Communities and its fundamental role as regards the respect of Community law by the Member States, who joined the European Economic Community of their own free will; - 10.
-Considers that the Court's judgment, and the numerous resolutions by Parliament condemning excise duties on wine, show the need to seek a solution to this problem in the harmonization of the various tax systems; - 11.
-Calls therefore on the Commission to submit as quickly as possible new proposals for harmonizing the taxation of alcoholic products, taking account of the conclusions reached by the Court of Justice; - 12.
-Calls on those Member States which levy high excise duties on wine to comply immediately with the judgment of the Court of Justice, by introducing provisions designed gradually to reduce these duties to a fairer level and one which does not discriminate against products in competition with wine: - 13.
+- 8. Welcomes the ruling of the Court of Justice in Case 170/78, whose aim was to bring national laws governing excise duties on light still wines into line with Community law and calls on the governments concerned to comply with this ruling; - 9.
+Stresses the importance of the authority of the Court of Justice of the European Communities and its fundamental role as regards the respect of Community law by the Member States, who joined the European Economic Community of their own free will; - 10.
+Considers that the Court's judgment and the Rogalla report on the harmonization of taxation in the Community1, as well as the numerous resolutions by Parliament condemning high excise duties on wine, show the need to seek a solution to this problem in the harmonization of the various tax systems; - 11.
+Calls therefore on the Commission to submit as quickly as possible new proposals for harmonizing the taxation of all alcoholic products, taking account of the conclusions reached by the Court of Justice; - 12.
+Welcomes the fact that the United Kingdom has taken an important first step towards complying with the ruling of the Court, by reducing the excise duty on a bottle of wine by 18p; hopes that other Member States will also take action to eliminate fiscal discrimination affecting alcoholic beverages; - 13.
 Instructs its President to forward this resolution to the Council and Commission of the European Communities and the European consumer organizations.